lukeoleson/example--react--login_page/README.md

 ## Production Build

-* To get a production build run `npm build` from the root directory.
+* To get a production build run `npm run build` from the root directory.
 This will create and populate a folder called "build".
 * At this point the production build is transpiled, bundled and minified.
 It should be ready to deploy to a server as is.